xpack/web-jekyll/pages/install.md

 The general procedure is to download the package suitable for your platform and install it as usual.
-The result is a binary program called `node` (that can be used to execute JavaScript code from the terminal), and a link called `npm`, pointing to the `npm-cli.js` script, which is part of the Node module that implements the npm functionality (on Windows instead of soft links, `.cmd` stubs are used).
+The result is a binary program named `node` (that can be used to execute JavaScript code from the terminal), and a link named `npm`, pointing to the `npm-cli.js` script, which is part of the Node module that implements the npm functionality (on Windows instead of soft links, `.cmd` stubs are used).

 {% include tip.html content="The usual method is to install Node with administrative rights;
-it is also possible to install it in a custom location, using the archive distributions.
-Regardless where it is installed, the `node` executable must be in the system path." %}
+however, the prefered method is to install it in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
+Regardless how and where it is installed, the `node` executable must be in the curent path." %}

 {% capture version_manager %}
 ## `nvm` install (node version manager)